 The Miller Had a Beautiful Daughter

-The first thing Rumplestiltskin heard when he appeared in King Wilhelm's alcove was a tinkling lullaby.
-He waved a hand to dispel the swirls of purple mist that had accompanied his entrance.
-Then he twisted around to the source of the song.
-Across the tiny room, the gray-bearded king held open a music box.
+He first heard it when he arrived at King Wilhelm's alcove to conclude yet another ogre truce.
+Waving a hand to dispel the swirls of purple mist that had accompanied his entrance, he twisted around to the source of the song.
+Across the tiny room, the king held open a music box.
 Inside, a revolving copper cylinder played a nursery rhyme Rumplestiltskin recalled from long ago.

 As soon as Rumplestiltskin caught his eye, the king snapped the lid shut.
 Despite the dozens of ogre truces they'd concluded over the decades, Wilhelm reacted as if the sight of his visitor was a shock.
 The look on his face said, Hideous.